-Markéta Tomková (Postdoctoral researcher at Ludwig Cancer Research, University of Oxford)
+Markéta Tomková (Leadership Fellow at Ludwig Cancer Research, University of Oxford)

 The first memory that comes to my mind when thinking about my studies at Matfyz is the friendly, relaxed, and cooperative (rather than competitive) atmosphere.
 I fondly remember the enthusiastic discussions with fellow students and professors, who were happy to spend their free time after lectures and seminars discussing our curious questions.
 I believe that this atmosphere promoted interest in the different subjects and motivated us to spend endless days and nights programming, finding proofs and solving problems in a much better way than any strict rules could do.